 The Humanities department also offers academic minors in communication, English language and literature, history, linguistics, literature, philosophy, professional and technical communication, and Web communication.
-Minors in legal studies and urban studies are also offered in conjunction with the Department of Social Sciences.
+A minor in urban studies is also offered in conjunction with the Department of Social Sciences.